Strategy & Positioning

 | Confused with a namesake | Your funding, reviews, or incidents blended with a similarly named company. | Entity disambiguation: structured data, sameAs links, and distinct naming.
 See the disambiguation playbook. |

-| A footnote | Mentioned last, with a hedge, while two competitors get the recommendation. | Corroboration depth: being described well by sources the engine trusts more than it trusts you. |
+| A footnote | AI lists your company last and recommends two competitors instead. | Corroboration depth: being described well by sources the engine trusts more than it trusts you. |

 The six-prompt self-audit to run before a raise